 Bring to a simmer then cook for 15 minutes over low heat.
 Remove the skillet from the heat and let cool for 5 minutes.

-Place the brioche pieces into a large bowl then pour the vegetable broth mixture on top.
-Stir gently to combine.
+Place the brioche pieces into a large bowl and then pour the vegetable broth mixture on top, tossing gently to combine.

-Mix the beaten eggs together with the cream and add to the stuffing bowl, then Stir.
+Mix the beaten eggs together with the cream and add to the stuffing bowl, along with the chopped pecans and stir.

 Pour the stuffing into a buttered 9″ x 13″ casserole dish, cover with foil and bake for 30 minutes.